-The dam burst last week on New START, when the Biden administration officially offered a five-year, no-strings-attached extension that Moscow quickly accepted.
+The dam burst last week on New START, when

 New START lets the U.S. and Russia deploy no more than 1,550 warheads across 700 intercontinental ballistic missiles, submarine-launched ballistic missiles, and heavy bombers, while possessing no more than 800 deployed and non-deployed bombers, intercontinental ballistic missile launchers, and submarine-launched ballistic missile launchers.
 Bombers count as single warheads, under the treaty.

 The Trump administration wanted to condition a New START extension on Russia’s willingness to make overtures to China to negotiate a new trilateral arms control treaty that would constrain both Beijing’s growing nuclear arsenal and Russia’s stockpile of shorter-range and novel nuclear weapons.